Merika Coleman: Political career

+In 2022, Coleman announced that she would seek the open senate seat vacated by retiring senator Priscilla Dunn.
+Coleman defeated fellow state representative Louise Alexander in the primary and was unopposed in the general election.

+Political positions

 Coleman cosponsored a bill criminalizing human trafficking in Alabama, which became law in 2010.
 At the time, Alabama was one of six states to not have a human trafficking law.
 Coleman has also sponsored bills on parole reform and adding restrictions to Alabama's Stand Your Ground law.